The Voice Behind the Words: Quantifying Intersectional Bias in SpeechLLMs: Results

 Among the three SpeechLLMs we evaluated, we find lower helpfulness scores for female Eastern European–accented speech.
 This disparity is \emph{implicit} in multiple respects: audio prompts are transcribed with no significant differences and responses to the prompts remain similarly polite in tone across accents, yet differences emerge in the depth, specificity, and actionability of the advice.
 The effect although not significant persists across all three models with even the highest-quality model, \texttt{Qwen3-Omni}, exhibiting accent-level differences.
 Human validation confirmed that the patterns detected by the LLM judge reflect genuine and significant quality differences that are perceptible to human raters.

 Examining the SpeechLLM responses rated 1 and 2 on the helpfulness scale, we find that the dominant failure mode is \emph{generic advice}: 70.5\% of low-rated reasoning traces according to \texttt{gemini-3-flash-preview} are a failure to provide specific or actionable guidance, and 44.5\% are flagged as generic, vague, or ``\emph{platitudinous}''.
 Low-rated responses are also substantially shorter (median 269~characters vs. 517 for responses rated 4--5), suggesting that the models produce less developed answers for certain inputs rather than overtly harmful ones.
 Only~5\% of low-rated responses exhibit outright errors such as garbled text, incoherence, or question echoing.
 Notably, 97\% of all low-rated responses come from just two models: \texttt{OmniVinci} (568/879) and \texttt{LFM2-Audio} (307/879), while \texttt{Qwen3-Omni} produces only four.
 Within this pool, Eastern European female-presenting speech has the highest rate of low-quality responses (41.7\% of all Eastern European female interactions), compared to 25.0\% for the least-affected subgroup (Southern British female).
 This reinforces the finding that the bias operates through implicit means rather than through overt rudeness or refusal.
+Because accent-gender conditions use limited conditioning voices, accent, perceived gender, speaker identity, and synthesis artifacts cannot be fully disentangled.